-Mobile phone and tablet optimization is one of the biggest factors for improving your website's ranking on Google.
+Mobile phone and tablet optimization is one of the biggest factors of improving your website’s ranking on Google.
 That’s because more and more people start their property search right on their phones.

-It's also why we put an enormous emphasis on it with every real estate website we build at AgentFire - and you should too.
-If your website isn’t optimized for mobile devices, you’re going to miss out on a ton of traffic and leads.
+It’s also why we put an enormous emphasis on mobile optimization with every real estate website we build at AgentFire – and you should too.
+If your website isn’t optimized for mobile devices, you’re going to miss out on a ton of traffic and new leads.

-Navigating your website should be easy to use.
+Navigating your website should be easy.
 Don’t reinvent the wheel; study what the pros do.
-Stick to a time tested website navigation bar that clearly shows visitors where to go.
+Stick to a time-tested website navigation bar that clearly shows potential clients where to go.

-Also, keep in mind that the most common tool that home buyers want to use is the property search.
+Also, keep in mind that the most common tool home buyers are looking for is the property listings search.
 Make sure you feature it front and center on your website.

-Home sellers want to know who you are and why they should trust you.
-That's why your “about me” and “buyer and seller services” should be easy to find as well.
+Clients want to know who you are and why they should trust you.
+That’s why your “About Me” and “Buyer and Seller Services” should be easy to find as well.